lymanzhang/DesignComputing/README.md

 # DesignComputing
-this repo is used to manage design computing course materials
+this repo is used to manage design computing course materials. there are a lot of information we will learn from here.